 Kristin Famula, President

 Kristin earned an M.A. in Peace and Conflict Studies from the European University Center for Peace Studies (EPU), in Stadtschlaining, Austria.

 Professional Experiences in Peacebuilding / Community Building

-Kristin is Director of Programs for the National Peace Academy.
+Kristin serves as President of the National Peace Academy.
 Kristin also spent the past seven years in Colorado as the director of religious education at a Unitarian Universalist church.
 There she created innovative educational opportunities, including an all-ages program dedicated to service and social justice.
 Kristin also cocreated “Full Community”, a philosophy and vision for multigenerational congregations intentionally integrating the visions of all members into the community.
 In addition to her work developing peacebuilding and religious education programs, she also serves as a program leader for the Unitarian Universalist College of Social Justice and as the Director of Create Meaning Northern Nevada.

 Kristin has worked on many community organizing and social justice projects throughout the United States and in Romania and Chile, including organizing around voter registration, election reform, safety and environmental impacts, and peacemaking.

 Kristin’s publications include a guidebook for peacemaking in Religious Education, Peacemaking in Congregations: A Guide to Learning Opportunities for all Ages co-created by a national peacemaking working group, How to Build Peace Networks, Healing Societal Traumas and Transforming Collective Consciousness: A Path to a Culture of Healing, and The Construction of a Militarized Patriotism in the United States.